-# Walk into the Camera Obscura for a fun filled evening.
-One of the few tourist attractions that keeps its doors open well into the evening – 9am to 10pm (local time) – it’s a converted observatory with six floors of exhibits.
+# Walk into the Camera Obscura for a fun-filled evening.
+One of the few tourist attractions that keep its doors open well into the evening – 9 am to 10 pm (local time) – it’s a converted observatory with six floors of exhibits.
 With a rooftop view of the city that is unbeatable and exhibitions of optical illusions, puzzles, a mirror maze, this one is for all ages.

 # Begin the day with a hefty traditional Scottish breakfast of black pudding, Lorne sausage, bacon, tattie scones with grilled tomatoes and oatcakes.
 If you prefer to travel light, then have a quick brekkie of the traditional Scottish porridge.